Key Features to Consider When Choosing a Patient Portal

 Automate manual tasks: Through a patient portal, patients can schedule an appointment anytime, anywhere, and based on the timeslots your practice opens.
 Aside from that, you can set triggers to remind patients about their routine checkups or treatments.
 This can optimize your practice’s workflow and allow you to spend more time on more important tasks.

 Healthcare providers and patients can track health information better: Having a database where all information is stored makes it easier for both healthcare providers and patients to see important details.
+In other words, Interoperability in Healthcareenables safer transitions of care, which leads to better patient outcomes over all.

 Key features to look for in a patient portal